michaekang/android_s2e/README.md

 About author.
 =====================
-The project is sponsored by the OS team in Computer Science of Tsinghua University , which is lead by Chenyu(yuchen@mail.tsinghua.edu.cn)
+The project is sponsored by the OS team in Computer Science of Tsinghua University , which is lead by Prof Chen(yuchen@mail.tsinghua.edu.cn)

 The project maintainer is Michael.Kang: http://cn.linkedin.com/in/kangshuo/